Chapter 9 | The Number

 There are a number of nouns whose nominative plural form, or a distinct plural form, is used after the cardinal numbers 3–10 and after numbers ending in 3–9.
 Those nouns are shown in the table below.
 Although é fichid is not a plural version, that version is included in this class.

-Table 9G The Cardinal Numbers — Forms of Nouns that have a distinct Plural Version
+Table 9GThe Cardinal Numbers — Noun Forms with a Distinct Plural Version

 2 3–6 7–10